Core Development of Elite Japanese Wrestlers

 We all know that having a strong core is essential to wrestling.

-If you’re a frequent reader of my blog, you know I’ve started to incorporate some research studies into my posts to better describe and substantiate the suggestions I’m making (to see what I mean check out this post and this post).
+If you’re a frequent reader of my blog, you know that I’ve started to incorporate some research studies into my posts.
+I’m using it in an effort to better describe and substantiate the suggestions I’m making.

-So today I’m going to review 2 research studies that used MRI technology to produce a cross-sectional area of the core muscles of various wrestlers in Japan and discuss what their findings mean in terms of how you should be structuring the core training aspect of your program.
+So today I’m going to review 2 research studies.
+Both studies used MRI technology to produce a cross-sectional area of the core muscles of wrestlers in Japan.
+I’ll also discuss what the findings mean in terms of how you should be structuring your core training.

 Kubo Study

-Here’s some quick info from the Kubo study from 2007 which was focused on determining whether a correlation between performance and core musculature existed.
+Here’s some quick info from the Kubo study from 2007.
+It focused on determining whether or not there’s a correlation between performance and core musculature.

 Subjects